Part 1: Principles of Training using Heart Rate

-Since I’ve gotten some email about it, I wanted to include here my favorite heart rate monitor.
-I like Polar HR Monitors a lot for several reasons, one main one being they connect with my Assault Bike.
+Since I’ve gotten some emails about it, I wanted to include here my favorite heart rate monitor.
+I like Polar HR Monitors a lot for several reasons, including accuracy, but another main one is being they connect with my Assault Bike.

 Part 2: Sample Training Protocols

 #1: AirBike Energy Systems Training